JGoodwillieV/GoodSwim/database/TESTING_GUIDE.md

 ## Contact

-For questions about this testing guide or the team records feature, contact the StormTracker development team.
+For questions about this testing guide or the team records feature, contact the GoodSwim development team.